 How Dr. King Inspired a Young John Lewis

 Congressman John Lewis remembers how Dr. King’s words inspired him to join the Civil Rights Movement.
 Read the full transcript here.

 Lawrence Cumberbatch tells his son Simeon about what it was like to be present on the podium behind Dr. Martin Luther King Jr. when he gave his famous “I Have a Dream” speech.
 Read the full transcript here.

 Tom Houck shares memories of dropping out of high school in 1965 to fight for civil rights, and becoming Dr. King’s personal driver.
 Read the full transcript here.

 A More Perfect Union

 When Theresa Burroughs came of voting age, she was ready to cast her ballot — but she had a long fight ahead of her.
-During the Jim Crow era, the board of registrars at Alabama’s Hale County Courthouse prevented African Americans from registering to vote.
+During the Jim Crow era, the board of registrars at Alabama’s Hale County Courthouse prevented African American people from registering to vote.
 Undeterred, Theresa remembers venturing to the courthouse on the first and third Monday of each month, in pursuit of her right to vote.
+Read the full transcript.